lukasbesch/bedrock-plugin-disabler/README.md

 }
 ```

-After that you can add your local configuration, including the database details.
+After that you can add the configuration for your local development server in a new file `local-config.php` next to your `wp-config.php`, including the database details.
+You don't push this file to your production server, it only exists locally.